open-mindd/open-mindd.github.io/README.md

 Organization Website

-This is the official website of this organization i invite you all to do so.
+This is the official website of this organization.